MicrosoftDocs/architecture-center/docs/guide/ai/query-based-summarization.md

 ### Use case: Financial reports

 In this use case, zero-shot prompt engineering is used to create summaries of financial reports.
-A summary of summaries approach is used to generate the results.
+A summary of summaries approach is then used to generate the results.

 #### Summary of summaries approach

-When you write prompts, the GPT-3 prompt and the resulting completion must add up to fewer than 4,000 tokens, so you're limited to a couple pages of summary text.
+When you write prompts, the GPT-3 total of the prompt and the resulting completion must include fewer than 4,000 tokens, so you're limited to a couple pages of summary text.
 For documents that typically contain more than 4,000 tokens (roughly 3,000 words), you can use a *summary of summaries* approach.
 When you use this approach, the entire text is first divided up to meet the token constraints.
 Summaries of the shorter texts are then derived.
 In the next step, a summary of the summaries is created.
 This use case demonstrates the summary of summaries approach with a zero-shot model.
 This solution is useful for long documents.
 Additionally, this section describes how different prompt engineering practices can vary the results.

 > [!Note]
 > Fine-tuning is not applied in the financial use case because there's not enough data available to complete that step.